senad-d/senad-d.github.io/_posts/2023-06-01-kubernetes.md

 ## Public Traffic

-In order to make our site public, its common practise to expose web servers via a proxy or API gateway.
+* In order to make our site public, its common practise to expose web servers via a proxy or API gateway.

-In Kubernetes, an Ingress is used.

 ## Ingress

-To use an ingress, we need an ingress controller
+* To use an ingress, we need an ingress controller

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.3/deploy/static/provider/cloud/deploy.yaml